adamfeuer/nuttx/doc/introduction/main.rst

 * :ref:`overview`
   What is NuttX?
 Look at all those files and features...
 How can it be a tiny OS?
-* :ref:`discussion-group`
-  Do you want to talk about NuttX features?
-Do you need some help?
-Problems?
-Bugs?
-* :ref:`downloads`
-  Where can I get NuttX?
-What is the current development status?
 * :ref:`supported-platforms`
   What target platforms has NuttX been ported to?
 * :ref:`development-environments`